About This Course

-Course Title: Management and Marketing
+Management & Marketing

 1 Year Full-time

-This course is designed for graduates who have taken no, or a very limited amount of management or marketing in their undergraduate degree.
-If you wish to pursue a career in management or marketing, or to focus on a specific strategic innovation, enterprise or marketing capability, the course is suitable for you.
+Our MSc Management & Marketing programme, offered by the College of Business & Law at UCC, is designed for graduates who have taken little or no management or marketing in their undergraduate degree.
+If you wish to pursue a career in management or marketing, or to focus on a specific strategic innovation, enterprise or marketing capability, this course is suitable for you.
 People from a variety of academic backgrounds, including science, arts, engineering, law and social science attend this course.
-It is also suitable for those with professional or academic qualifications like medicine or accounting.
+It is also suitable for those of you with a professional or academic qualification such as medicine or accounting.